AanshOjha/Flask-Login-System/Readme.md

 ### Now run the run.py file...
 ### Hopefully your website will be visible in your VM's public ip address.

+## For Version 2.0
+Session id stored in Redis
+Hosted in AWS
+OTP based auth

 Lots Of Efforts from my side 💖 🥵